GrindCrusher/wise-software-docs-storage/enterprise/02-billing/10-statment.md

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/CustomerHistory.png)

 Clicking on the save icon will bring a few choices.
-Saving as a CDV or Excel will allow you to manipulate the data afterwards.
+Saving as a CSV or Excel will allow you to manipulate the data afterwards.

 - Acrobat (PDF) File
 - CSV